top of page

 HIIT training

-This article provides an overview of the benefits of HIIT training, targeted at runners.
-We will also look at the basic level of fitness required before starting and present a sample HIIT protocol to help you get on your journey towards becoming stronger runner and healthier.
-I will share some of my personal experience with HIIT training but please note that whilst I am a keen runner I am not a running coach.
-And secondly, if you have any concerns about your health or are under treatment, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle.
+Please note that whilst I am a keen runner I am not a running coach.
+Links to relevant studies and research are provided at bottom of page.
+If you have any concerns about your health or are treatment, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle.

 HIIT involves working the cardiovascular system at a hard or very hard effort, 85% (or higher) of max heart rate.
 If you run using your heart rate this falls into Zone 5 or above lactate threshold.
 HIIT training improves the rate at which the body can use oxygen, it increases your VO2 max.
 Apart from being an indicator of fitness, a high VO2 max is directly linked to longevity - those with a higher VO2 max - have a much better chance of living healthier and longer than those who do little exercise.